 Ideas to inform system transformation also derived from literature focused on maintaining complex interventions and achieving long-term goals.
 Through using ST approaches to establish causalities, understandings served as an enabler to learn about dynamic complexity and to guiding actions such as implementing policies and programmes for change (Willis et al, 2014).
 In doing so, literature asserts that through gaining understandings of the sources of policy resistance, systems can identify where more effective policies are needed (ibid).
 However, a paper by Kiss et al (2018) cautions that a weakness of policy interventions targeting individual issues, rather than applying a whole system context, is that changes “motivated by economic incentives” usually do not achieve sustainable changes in attitudes or values (ibid, p4).

+7.3 TRANSLATING KEY LEARNING POINTS

+As discussed in chapter 6, the early key findings and potential lessons from the systematic review were disseminated with the Company partner in the Knowledge Exchange Event.
+The learning points distilled from the literature resonated with shared discussions of the Company partner’s rationale for applying ST to inform future service organisation:

+Stakeholder Participation - participation by all stakeholders is essential to establish coherent, coordinated services and to ensure changes were sustainable long-term.
+The absence of a collaborative approach to the provision of integrated care linked to review findings and discussions of working across silos.

+System Leadership – strong leadership skills are crucial to encourage effective communication and collaborative working across the whole system.
+Creating a shared purpose was central to developing shared understandings that then directed changes to services and pathways.
+This emphasis in the review literature was recognised in the Knowledge Exchange Event.

+Integration is Evolving and Continuous – systems need to adapt and respond to the needs of citizens over time.
+Integration initiatives must be monitored as making changes to a system can produce unintended as well as intended consequences, in line with STs conceptual framework.

+All Levels of a System can Influence Performance – whilst the political environment surrounding a system is influential, it is often local governance that enables strategic decisions which impact on system performance.
+However, organisational-driven objectives impede the inclusion of non-managerial individuals.

+Transformation is achieved through Understanding - system reform requires a holistic approach that enables people in the system to learn about complex problems and adapt to change.
+Nonetheless, the realisation of organisational transformation is accountable to barriers such as inadequate collaboration, insufficient budget and time constraints.

 7.4 PARTICIPATION AS A CORNERSTONE OF SYSTEMS THINKING APPROACHES